blachniet/volante-express/README.md

 ## Features

-- allows other Volante Spokes to self-register as middleware
+- allows other Volante Spokes to register as Express middleware
-- express logging emitted as Volante events
+- Express logging emitted as Volante events

 ## Usage